Will Young, whether he or anyone else realizes it or not, is one of the chief architects of modern pop music.

 Young’s newest album Lexicon can be seen as an acknowledgement of both his remarkable staying power and his need to return to what last worked best.
 That was 2011’s Echoes, home of his last top-ten chart hit, the stunning synth gem “Jealousy”.
 Richard X’s return to the mixing board also promises the return of that album’s incredibly successful elegant electropop, and Lexicon delivers it in spades.
 The eight years since their last collaboration hasn’t dulled the magic they create together; if anything, it’s only improved.
 It’s noticeable from the first cut and single “All the Songs”, which overlays a thumping beat over haunting synths to evoke the song’s feeling of insistent and inescapable lost love.
 It’s not groundbreaking material for him or pop: Sam Smith has ridden that train to sold-out stadiums across the globe, and Robyn has turned it into an art form.
 But Young’s performance feels especially effortless, as if this slice of the pop pie is just tablestakes for him.

-The heartbreak disco doesn’t end there: Lexicon shimmers with danceable romance and fantastical balladry, all stunningly realized by Richard X’s production and Will Young’s stunning vocals.
+The heartbreak disco doesn’t end there: Lexicon shimmers with danceable romance and fantastical balladry, all stunningly realized by Richard X’s production and Will Young’s excellent vocals.
 “My Love” kicks the tempo up a notch, as Young aims to prove to his lover that he’s ready to settle down against a synth-funk backdrop.
 “Dreaming Big” lives up to its name, rendering a dreamy soundscape for lyrics about the pain of unrequited, unspoken love.
 Album highlight “Forever” is hazy and dark electro seduction that blooms into a beautifully exuberant piano-led chorus, powered by Young’s soft and downright angelic falsetto, as is the emotional ballad of passionate yearning “Freedom”.

 Eighteen years after he charmed a nation, Will Young himself is still the top draw.
 His voice lends itself well to Richard X’s electropop, like the warm mid tempo ballad “Scars”, but Young isn’t complacent, and Richard gives him a varied array of sounds to play with and against.
 Young offers his own take on Ed Sheeran with the hip “Ground Running”, while “Say Anything” is an adult approximation of Years & Years, both deceptively relaxed and decidedly rhythmic.
 “Faithless Love” references Young’s own underrated “Grace” from 2008’s Let It Go, with a grown-up swagger that’s more memorable than the song itself.
 Whatever Lexicon throws at him, Young handles with his trademark grace and the confidence that comes with nearly two decades as one of pop’s best male voices.